raoguchi/dsc106-wi24/syllabus.md

 - **Gradescope:** You’ll submit all projects to [Gradescope](https://www.gradescope.com/courses/693205).
 This is where all of your grades will live as well.
 Most of the assignments will be coding assignments.
-Parts of these assignments will be manually graded, but most of them will be autograded.
-You should have received an email invitation for Gradescope, but if not please join Gradescope using entry code: B2G6ZN.
+You should have received an email invitation for Gradescope, but if not please join Gradescope using entry code: **B2G6ZN**.

 - **GitHub:** Like in DSC 30 and 80, you'll _access_ all course content
   (lecture slides and assignments) by _pulling_ our course GitHub repository.